thiagoguarino/trybe-project34-algorithms/README.md

 - `python3 -m pip install -r dev-requirements.txt`

+5. test the functions manually on each file. each file works on its on.

+a -  on file: challenges/challenge_anagrams.py - declare the is_anagram() to a variable

+b - set the params: a = is_anagram("rosa", "raso"), then print it: print(a)

-5. how to execute the app: `python3 challenges/filename.py`
+6. how to execute the functions: `python3 challenges/challenge_anagrams.py`

-- each file works on its own. don't forget to call the functions on the file so it prints the outputs.